-However, in the large metropolitan areas is usual to find several contiguous and noncontiguous cities with more than 50,000 inhabitants so that it is difficult to differentiate a central city from a second-order subcentre or to avoid the assignation of the subcentres of a polycentric metropolitan area to different areas.
+metropolitan area to different areas.
 To separate first-order centres (central cities) from other large municipalities, we propose a pre-application of the procedure so that:

-1. The percentages of commuting between all the potential central cities are calculated.
+- 1. The percentages of commuting between all the potential first-order centres are calculated.
 If one of these cities sends more than 15% of its total commuting to another one, the first is considered a sub-centre of the latter.
-If both cities send reciprocally more than 15% of their total commuting, then both have to be intended as a unique central core of the same metropolitan area.

-2. A recursive pre-application of the core-hinterland steps is proposed in order to differentiate central cities from the remaining second-order subcentres.
-Thus, if in some of the four iterations a potential central city reveals as city of the core or the hinterland of another metropolitan area, this city is removed from the list of central cities and the pre-application starts again until it separates all the central cities from the second order subcentres larger than 50,000 inhabitants.
+If both cities share reciprocally more than 15% of their total commuting, then both have to be intended as a unique central core of the same metropolitan area. - 2.
+A recursive pre-application of the core-hinterland steps is proposed in order to differentiate first-order centres from the remaining second-order subcentres.
+Thus, if in some of the four iterations a potential first-order centre reveals as city of the core or the hinterland of another metropolitan area, this city is removed from the list of first-order centres and the pre-application starts again until it separates all the first-order centres from the second order subcentres larger than 50,000 inhabitants.

-4.3.
+4.4.
 Consolidation of FURs and DMAs

-Following the Federal Register (1990), contiguous FURs or DMAs can be aggregated in a single area if some conditions are respected.
-To simplify these conditions, we consider that two areas must be aggregated in an only metropolitan area if some of them have a flow of commuters from one to another of more than 10% of their total resident employees.
+Following the Federal Register (Office of Management and Budget, 1990), contiguous FURs or DMAs can be aggregated in a single area if some conditions are respected.
+To simplify these conditions, we consider that two areas must be aggregated in only one metropolitan area if some of them have a flow of commuters from one to another of more than 10% of their total resident employees.
 If the percentage is close although lower to the 10%, the integration is done if there is other robust evidence that the areas are economic and socially integrated.

-4.4.
+4.5.
 Names of the FURs and DMAs and classification by intervals